2010–11 Manchester United F.C. season: Premier League

-United's next League game was the home game against fierce rivals, Liverpool.
+United's next league match was at home to rivals Liverpool.
 United made most of the running in the first half with Nani missing their best chance after a shot from Wayne Rooney was diverted into his path midway through the first half.
 However, with around five minutes to go before the break, a corner was met by the stooping head of Berbatov and sailed past Pepe Reina and into the back of the net.
-Just after the hour mark, Berbatov made it 2–0 after controlling a cross from Nani and performing an overhead Bicycle kick which came off the under-side of the crossbar and into the goal.
-However, United again threw a two-goal lead away against Merseyside opposition after two goals from Steven Gerrard in the space of 6 minutes.
+Just after the hour mark, Berbatov extended the lead to 2–0, controlling a cross from Nani before executing an overhead bicycle kick that struck the underside of the crossbar and found the back of the net.
+However, United again gave up a two-goal lead against Merseyside opposition, conceding two goals to Steven Gerrard within six minutes.
 The first came from the penalty spot after Fernando Torres was fouled by Jonny Evans, and the second from a direct free kick after Torres was again fouled, this time by John O'Shea.
 Nevertheless, it was Berbatov who finished the scoring seven minutes from time with a header from an O'Shea cross, to make it 3–2.
-Berbatov became the first United player to score a hat-trick against Liverpool since Stan Pearson in 1946 and the first at Old Trafford since Joe Spence in 1928, Pearson's hat trick having been scored at Maine Road, where United played for a few seasons following the Second World War whilst Old Trafford had bomb-damage repaired.
+Berbatov became the first Manchester United player to score a hat-trick against Liverpool since Stan Pearson in 1946, and the first to do so at Old Trafford since Joe Spence in 1928, Pearson's hat-trick having been scored at Maine Road, where United played temporarily following the Second World War while Old Trafford underwent repairs for bomb damage.

 After a midweek trip to Scunthorpe United, United's next trip was to the Reebok Stadium to face Bolton Wanderers.
 United continued to leak goals from set plays as Zat Knight rose highest to nod home a corner to put the home side 1–0 up after only 6 minutes.
 United responded quickly and were level on 23 minutes when Nani picked up the ball deep in his own half and ran the length of the pitch to slot home past Jussi Jääskeläinen.
 Bolton regained the lead midway through the second half when City old boy Martin Petrov smashed a right footed shot past Edwin van der Sar.
 Shortly after, Bolton spurned a golden chance to go 3–1 up.
 United were only behind for 7 minutes as Michael Owen glanced a header to equalise from a Nani free kick.

 Following a midweek victory in Valencia, United were again on the road to the Stadium of Light to face former Red Steve Bruce.
 United were forced to switch changing rooms 15 minutes before kick off as a burst sewage pipe engulfed the United dressing room.
 With the game starting late Sunderland were quick out the blocks and forced United back as United struggled to carve out any chances.
 The game finished 0–0 and saw United create precious few chances meaning United were still without an away win this season.